amroohi/Predict-wastewater/README.md

 # Predict-wastewater

-In this project, in order to predict the effluent characteristics of wastewater treatment plant (WWTP), machine learning models were made in R and Python languages, which include the following:
+In this project, in order to predict the effluent characteristics of wastewater treatment plant (WWTP), several machine learning models were established in R and Python languages, which include the following:

-1- Bayesian network: `bnlearn` continuous variables and `bnclassify` discrete variables
+1- Bayesian network: `bnlearn` for continuous variables and `bnclassify` for discrete variables

-2- `stpredict`
+2- `stpredict` for time-varying variables

-3- `sklearn` KNN, DT, MLP, LR, GLM, BDT
+3- `sklearn` KNN, DT, MLP, LR, GLM, BDT, GBM